-Now that you have been fishing in “kid friendly” ponds, how about trying a “kid friendly” stream?
-Carroll Creek is reserved for youth and blind anglers – it is the perfect place to introduce a child who has basic casting skills to stream fishing.
+Now that you have been fishing in “kid-friendly” ponds, how about trying a “kid-friendly” stream?
+Carroll Creek is reserved for youth and blind anglers—it is the perfect place to introduce a child with basic casting skills to stream fishing.

 Approximate Boundary: 39.429536,-77.436236 to 39.416176,-77.423512 (1.2 Miles)